Assyrian culture: Kalo d-Sulaqa ('Bride of the Ascension')

-Baʿutha d-Ninwaye ('Fast of Nineveh')
+Baʿuṯa d-Ninwaye ('Fast of Nineveh')

-The Fast of Nineveh (ܒܥܘܬܐ ܕܢܝܢܘܝ̈ܐ, Baʿutha d-Ninwaye, literally 'Rogation of the Ninevites') is a three-day celebration that is composed of prayers and fasting that Assyrians of the Ancient Church of the East, the Assyrian Church of the East, the Chaldean Catholic Church, the Syriac Orthodox Church and the Syriac Catholic Church (as well as The Malankara Orthodox Syrian Church and Syro-Malankara Catholic Church in India) consider sacred.
-The word baʿutha (ܒܥܘܬܐ) is a Syriac word for 'pleading,' and from this meaning we receive the title of this commemoration.
+The Fast of Nineveh (ܒܥܘܬܐ ܕܢܝܢܘܝ̈ܐ, Baʿuṯa d-Ninwaye, literally 'Rogation of the Ninevites') is a three-day celebration that is composed of prayers and fasting that Assyrians of the Ancient Church of the East, the Assyrian Church of the East, the Chaldean Catholic Church, the Syriac Orthodox Church and the Syriac Catholic Church (as well as The Malankara Orthodox Syrian Church and Syro-Malankara Catholic Church in India) consider sacred.
+The word baʿuṯa (ܒܥܘܬܐ) is a Syriac word for 'pleading,' and from this meaning we receive the title of this commemoration.

 This annual observance occurs exactly three weeks before the start of Lent.
 This tradition has been practised by the Syriac Christians since the 6th century.

 According to legend, in the 6th century, a plague inflicted the Nineveh Plains (in modern-day northern Iraq).
 The plague was devastating the city and the villages surrounding it, and out of desperation the people ran to their bishop to find a solution.
 The bishop sought help through the scriptures and came upon the story of Jonah in the Old Testament.

 In the Old Testament, God sent the prophet Jonah to warn the city of Nineveh of great destruction unless they repent for their sins: "the word of the Lord came to Jonah the son of Amathi, saying: Arise and go to Nineveh, the great city, and preach in it: for the wickedness thereof is come up before me."
 Jonah did not wish for Nineveh to be saved since they (the people of Nineveh) were the enemies of Israel and preferred Nineveh to be destroyed.
 Instead of listening to God, Jonah fled to Tarshish, across the Mediterranean Sea.
 During his voyage, a violent storm occurred.
 The other sailors feared the boat would be completely destroyed and kill everyone if they did not get rid of Jonah, so they decided to throw Jonah overboard.
 As soon as Jonah hit the water, a giant fish swallowed Jonah whole.
 Jonah found himself in the dark stomach of the fish.
 Jonah began to pray earnestly for God to save him and, for three days and nights, Jonah prayed and asked for forgiveness for his disobedience.